-Rolling of bracken is done twice a year carried out twice yearly to prevent the area being overrun.
+Rolling of bracken is carried out twice yearly to prevent the area being overrun.

 Wildflower Meadow Management: Encouraging the growth of native wildflowers to provide essential food sources for pollinators, such as bees and butterflies.
 This will be achieved through a rotational mowing schedule and seed dispersal initiatives.